awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-latency-alias.md

 Select **Yes**\.

-## Alias Target<a name="rrsets-values-latency-alias-alias-target"></a>
+## Alias target<a name="rrsets-values-latency-alias-alias-target"></a>

-The value that you specify depends on the AWS resource that you're routing traffic to\.
+The value that you choose from the list or that you type in the field depends on the AWS resource that you're routing traffic to\.

+**Important**
+If you used the same AWS account to create your hosted zone and the resource that you're routing traffic to, and if your resource doesn't appear in the **Alias Target** list, check the following:
+Confirm that you chose a supported value for **Type**\.
+Supported values are specific to the resource that you're routing traffic to\.
+For example, to route traffic to an S3 bucket, you must choose **A — IPv4 address** for **Type**\.
+Confirm that the account has the IAM permissions that are required to list the applicable resources\.
+For example, for CloudFront distributions to appear in the **Alias Target** list, the account must have permission to perform the following action: `cloudfront:ListDistributions`\.
+For an example IAM policy, see [Permissions required to use the Amazon Route 53 console](access-control-managing-permissions.md#console-required-permissions)\.
+If you used different AWS accounts to create the hosted zone and the resource, the **Alias Target** list doesn't display your resource\.
+See the following documentation for your resource type to determine what value to type in **Alias Target**\.

 **API Gateway custom regional APIs and edge\-optimized APIs**
 For API Gateway custom regional APIs and edge\-optimized APIs, do one of the following: